pcm19b/Project-Excel/README.md

 # Project-Excel
-A project using Microsoft Excel to clean a dataset before creating a visualization dashboard.
+A project using Microsoft Excel to clean a dataset of coffee sales before creating a visualization dashboard.